INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

 - `search_subproblem.m`: to modify the results of the Matlab function `conncomp` in the decomposition step.

-  Input: S, the output of “conncomp(˜D)”; D, the N × N matrix derived from `robust_link.m`; num S, the number of connected conponents computed by Matlab codes max(S).
+  Input: N, number of players; S, the output of “conncomp(˜D)”; D, the N × N matrix derived from `robust_link.m`; num S, the number of connected conponents
+  computed by Matlab codes max(S).

   Output: group, a matrix of N columns.
 Each row of the matrix corresponds to a subnetwork.
 Its (i, j)-th element equals to 1 if agent j is included in the i-th subnetwork and 0 otherwise.

-- `solution.m`: to figure out the non-robust links in a subnetwork and then apply LogTP to compute the corresponding pairwise stable subnetwork. (to determine the strength of the non-robust links).
+- `solution1.m`: to figure out the non-robust links in a subnetwork and then conduct an exhuastive searching. (in this process, we label all the candidate network with the function `decom`.

   Input: group, a 1 × N vector that records a subnetwork.

   Output: sol in [0,1]^L, a pairwise stable subnetwork; indicator, the number of nonrobust links in this subnetwork.

-- `path-following.m`: the main program of LogTP, which is applied to the subnetworks.

-  Input: Link in [0,1]^L, a network where strengths of the links not included in the subnetwork equal zero.
-(In problems with a sparse structure, it makes no difference when computing the utility functions and their partial derivatives) The robustly absent or built links have strength 0 or 1, respectively.
-The strengths of the nonrobust links in the subnetwork are set as −1.

-  Output: PS in [0,1]^L, a pairwise stable subnetwork that we derive from Link by replacing the −1’s with the results of LogTP (we do this with the function `insert.m`); num, number of the non-robust links.

-  We omit the introductions to the functions applied in LogTP.
-For more details, one may refer to the file `src/LogTPc/readme.md`.

 # Application

-The codes in this folder consider the public good provision model of Bramoulle and Kranton (2007).
-When applying ALogTP to a new problem, one has to adjust the parameters in `main.m` and the formulas in `def.m`.
+We compare DAE with our algorithm LogTP in Section 5.4 of our paper upon a public good provision model of Bramoulle & Kranton (2007).

 # References
 1. Leung, M. P. (2020).
 Equilibrium computation in discrete network games.
 Quantitative Economics, 11:1325–1347.